-An In-Depth Review Of The Osprey Farpoint 40/Fairview 40
+An In-Depth Review Of The Osprey Farpoint 40

-With the quick information out of the way, let’s take a deep dive into what it’s like to travel with an Osprey Farpoint 40 or Fairview 40.
-I have been travelling for over a year with my Osprey Farpoint 40, whilst my girlfriend has been using her Fairview 40.
+With the quick information out of the way, let’s take a deep dive into what it’s like to travel with an Osprey Farpoint 40.
+I have been travelling for over a year with my Osprey Farpoint 40, whilst my girlfriend has been using her Fairview 40 (read about her experience here).
 During this time we have come to know every nook and cranny of these packs as well as how they perform across different situations and environments.

 Even after over a year of travel, my Osprey Farpoint 40 is only showing the faintest signs of scuff marks.
 There were no tears in the 210D ripstop fabric and all the straps, zips and buckles are still working as well as the day I purchased the bag.

-Both the Farpoint and the Fairview utilise a clamshell opening style, aka, They open like a suitcase.
-This makes them super easy to pack and unpack quickly, which is a godsend when you consider the on the go nature of backpacking!
+The Farpoint utilises a clamshell opening style, aka, it opens like a suitcase.
+This makes it super easy to pack and unpack — a godsend when you consider the on the go nature of backpacking!

 It also makes things easy to find.
-By sticking with a clamshell opening style, never again will you have to root around, shoulder deep in your bag searching for that last pair of socks!
+By sticking with a clamshell opening style, never again will you have to root around, shoulder deep in your bag to find that last pair of socks!

-As already mentioned earlier in this article, at 54cm x 35cm x 23cm the Osprey Farpoint 40 and Fairview 40 fit within the carry on luggage specifications for most airlines.
+As we’ve already mentioned, at 54cm x 35cm x 23cm the Osprey Farpoint 40 fits within the carry on luggage specifications for most airlines.
 This is great if you don’t trust airlines with your stuff, or if you just don’t want to mess about at the luggage carousel after every flight.

-The only problem is, the bags are so well sized, it is easy to overfill them.
-Many smaller airlines only allow a max of 7kg as carry on and from experience, I can tell you it is easy to get 12-13kg of gear inside these packs.
+The only problem is, the bag is so well sized, it’s easy to overfill.
+Many smaller airlines only allow a max of 7kg as carry on and from experience, I can tell you it is easy to get 12-13kg of gear inside this pack.

 Both the shoulder straps and hip belt are well padded.
-They offer a great level of adjustability so providing you pick the right torso size when buying the pack, it will be comfortable no matter what you are carrying.
+They offer a great level of adjustability so providing you pick the right torso size when buying the pack, it will be comfortable no matter what you’re carrying.

 The sternum strap keeps the shoulder straps in place and the load lifters help keep the top of the bag nicely in line with your body.